-Jailed in Suffolk: See the faces of those put behind bars this week
+Jailed in Suffolk: Drug courier and teenage burglar put behind bars

 - Credit: Suffolk police

 A drug dealer delivering cocaine in Ipswich and a teenage burglar who netted £80,000 worth of goods in a four-year crime spree were locked up in Suffolk this week.

 Drug courier delivered bags of cocaine in rental car

 Police stopped Mihai Nichitoi along Norwich Road in Ipswich on May 11 this year and he handed officers a UK driving licence and a Romanian ID card.

 He was detained for a drugs search and immediately admitted to officers that the identity documents were false, telling officers: "It is not good, it's not me."